 If the solution were to codify the Adoption Agreement within the STC (Transmission Owner Construction Offer, TOCO) then clauses would also need to be mirrored in CUSC Construction Agreement.

-Some Workgroup members disagreed with the ESO legal position.
-They felt that the existing USB agreement (not codified) already dealt with the transfer of ownership of assets, from a specific specification, where the cost of that work is then paid back to the developer.
+Through further Workgroup discussion where some Workgroup members disagreed with the initial ESO legal position, feeling that the existing USB agreement (not codified) already dealt with the transfer of ownership of assets, from a specific specification, where the cost of that work is then paid back to the developer.
 All they needed to do was to increase the range of assets that can be built under that existing USB agreement.
 Other views within the Workgroup were that the Onshore TOs underlying principles for the USB agreement were a broader type of agreement which included the scope of assets, project milestones, liability, indemnity and warranties.

+The Workgroup therefore concluded that rather than codifying Adoption Agreements in their entirety it was appropriate to codify a set of principles (outlined in 2.24.3 of the draft legal text).

 Recovery of TO/SO Costs, e.g. Project Management Costs